-In the performance of The Greatest Microbes by emphasizing that the human being is a biological creature, the aim is to go beyond feelings and make interventions on every single thing which is a human product, which is constructed by human as a realist discourse dominated by nature.
+In the performance “The Greatest Microbes” Alper Aydin is emphasizing the human being as a biological creature.
+The purpose of the project is to go beyond feelings and create interventions on every aspect involving the idea that the human is a realist discourse dominated by nature.

 While graffiti usually relates political points of views, in this performance, graffiti is used to evoque the life of an artist which consists of microorganisms and can be compared to the life of a microbe.
 "The Greatest Microbes" does not imply having an ideology or a type of emotional form or political views, as microbes actually do not decide, choose sides, vote, or have feelings.
 Furthermore, microbes are everywhere.
 They are part of the human being and create life.